Myopia Control

 Orthokeratology

 Orthokeratology, or ortho-K, involves wearing custom-made hard lenses while you sleep.
-These lenses temporarily reshape the eye’s surface, giving clear vision without glasses or lenses the next day.
-On average, ortho-K slows myopia progression significantly.
-Ortho-K is currently only available at our Joondalup or Livingston (Canning Vale) locations.
+These lenses temporarily reshape the eye’s surface, giving clear vision the next day without the need for glasses or lenses.
+These lenses have been shown to significantly slow myopia progression in most patients.
+Ortho-K is currently only available at our Joondalup, Livingston (Canning Vale) or Tea Tree Plaza locations.

 Soft Contact Lenses

-Multifocal soft contact lenses, commonly used by individuals over 45 to enhance near vision, derive their name from ‘multi’, meaning multiple, and ‘focal’, pertaining to focus.
+Multifocal soft contact lenses, commonly used by individuals over 45 to enhance near vision, derive their name from ‘multi’, meaning multiple, and ‘focal’, meaning focus.
 These lenses differ from single-vision lenses as they can simultaneously focus light from different distances.
-The retina reacts to these varying focus points by signalling a reduction in the growth of the eye.
+The retina reacts to these varying focus points by signalling a reduction in eye growth.

 Atropine Eye Drops